Tempo-Organization/tempo-cli/docs/to_do_list.md

 - [ ] open uproject dir

-## Maybes:
+## Sooner Later:
-- [ ] UE4SS Installer
-- [ ] Loose File Loader Installer
+- [ ] localization support
+- [ ] cli help replies and such are not colorized like the rest of the program, fix this

+## Later Later:
 - [ ] generate project files for uproject
+- [ ] uproject, uplugin, engine ini edits, for popular things, maybe also generic
+- [ ] generate uproject from win 64 exe, will need the unreal engine version
 - [ ] Mod Conflict Checker
 - [ ] unpack/repack game/mods
-- [ ] get game engine version command
 - [ ] list game/mod contents
+- [ ] linux support
+- [ ] retoc commands/functionality
-- [ ] custom automation tool script
+- [ ] compatible game list, more for less techy people, since the tool works on virtually all games
+- [ ] compile all blueprints commandlet usage, maybe somehow setup for any commandlets
+- [ ] cli command for dumping usmapping
-- [ ] generic json editor command
+- [ ] cli command for getting unreal engine version
-- [ ] uproject, uplugin, engine ini edits, for popular things, maybe also generic
+- [ ] cli command for getting aes key
+- [ ] toml config support on top of keeping json
+- [ ] Switch to `pathlib` from strings
+- [ ] diff game and file list, and backup diff, so later on can cleanup game list and restore from backup